 Disclosure: This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links, at no extra cost to you.
 Please read full disclosure for more information.

-There’s so many idyllic islands to choose from - 118 to be exact.
-Which one(s) should you visit?
+There are so many idyllic islands to choose from – 118 to be exact.
+So which one(s) should you visit?

 French Polynesia is at the top of many bucket lists, and for excellent reason!

 My husband and I explored these dreamy islands for a week.
-Our itinerary included Tahiti, Mo’orea, and Bora Bora.
+Our itinerary included visiting the islands of Tahiti, Mo’orea, and Bora Bora.

-If you’re considering traveling to Tahiti or Bora Bora, I will be giving you a comprehensive comparison of these two islands.
-Get ready to discover:
+If you’re considering traveling to Tahiti or Bora Bora, keep reading to discover:

-• best ways to get around Tahiti and Bora Bora
+- best ways to get around Tahiti and Bora Bora once you get there

-I’ll share an approximate budget you may need to visit Tahiti vs Bora Bora.
+I’ll also share an approximate budget you may need to visit Tahiti vs Bora Bora, and some money-saving tips.

 First off, where is French Polynesia?
 Let’s get ourselves oriented.